top of page

 and capacity far beyond any conventional process.

-USE SYNTHESIZED FUEL TO PRODUCE HEAT FOR STEAM-POWER PRODUCTION
+USE SYNTHESIZED FUEL TO PRODUCE HEAT FOR

 The final phase-3 involves use of the excess boiler steam from the distillation process to drive a steam-turbine for power generation.
 The power unit comprises a conventional steam-turbine and Langenburg-proprietary quantum-electrodynamic generator.
 Steam output from the boilers is extended by using Langenburg-proprietary nozzles and Langenburg-proprietary non-carbon fuel.
 Generator output is converted to standard 60Hz alternating current by use of a Langenburg-proprietary AC Converter.
 The facility is positioned to transmit 30-50 MW of baseload power to a substation located 3/4-mile away, for transmission onto the consumer power grid.